joshwnj/monobrow/README.md

 Simple bundle splitting
 ----

-If you specify the `output.vendor` config, any packs that provide vendors can externalize them into a separate bundle.
+Any packages listed in the `vendor` array will be split into a separate bundle.
+The default name is `vendor.js`, but can be specified in the `output.vendor` option.
 Eg.

 ```js
 // your-project/monobrow/config.js